 The final ingredient is one that is often overlooked, but ought not to be.
 It comes in two stages.
 The first is for the olive salad.
 Letting it rest overnight in the fridge will improve its flavor, and thus your final sandwich.
 Unless you make one single muffuletta per year, this is actually not as difficult as it may seem: just make the olive salad in a huge batch and store it in a sealed container in the fridge to be used whenever the mood strikes.
 Under a protective layer of olive oil, it'll stay good for months.
 (It also makes a great pizza topping).

-The second wait is the more difficult one.
+The second waiting period is the more difficult one.
 After you've constructed that sandwich, those painstaking layers of meat and olive salad, the urge may be overwhelming to cut it open and bite right into it.
 I know the feeling!
 And you can do that, and your sandwich will be totally delicious.
 I promise.
 But if you wait... that's when things get really magical.

 Stay strong.
-Wrap the sandwich up, set it aside, then go and listen to your favorite album twice. come back, and your sandwich will have improved by leaps and bounds as the olive salad's juices slowly get absorbed into the bread and the whole thing forms a cohesive, delicious whole.
+Wrap the sandwich up, set it aside, then go and listen to your favorite album twice.
+Come back, and your sandwich will have improved by leaps and bounds as the olive salad's juices slowly get absorbed into the bread and the whole thing forms a cohesive, delicious whole.
 I mean, can you imagine Tom Petty without the Heartbreakers?

 The waiting is the hardest part.